mattmakai/fullstackpython.com/source/content/pages/06-apis/0605-api-creation.markdown

   is an interesting overview of the Python API frameworks space.

+## API creation learning checklist
+<i class="fa fa-check-square-o"></i>
+Pick an API framework appropriate for your web framework.
+For Django I recommend Django REST framework and for Flask I recommend Flask-RESTful.

+<i class="fa fa-check-square-o"></i>
+Begin by building out a simple use case for the API.
+Generally the use case will either involve data that users want in a machine-readable format or a backend for alternative clients such as an iOS or Android mobile app.

+<i class="fa fa-check-square-o"></i>
+Add an authentication mechanism through OAuth or a token scheme.

+<i class="fa fa-check-square-o"></i>
+Add rate limiting to the API if data usage volume could be a performance issue.
+Also add basic metrics so you can determine how often the API is being accessed and whether it is performing properly.

+<i class="fa fa-check-square-o"></i>
+Provide ample documentation and a walkthrough for how the API can be accessed and used.

+<i class="fa fa-check-square-o"></i>
+Figure out other use cases and expand based on what you learned with the initial API use case.

 ### What's next after building an API for your web app?